FreeRADIUS/freeradius-server/README.rst

 authenticate the Internet access for hundreds of millions of people, in sites ranging from 10 to 10 million+ users.

-Version 3.0 of the server is largely compatible with version 2.x, but we highly recommend that you recreate your configuration, rather than trying to get the older configuration to work.
+Version 3.1.x of the server is largely compatible with version 3.0.x, but be sure to address any warnings when starting v3.0.x before attempting to use en existing configuration with v3.1.x.

-For a list of changes in version 3.0, please see ``doc/ChangeLog``.
+For a list of changes in version 3.1, please see ``doc/ChangeLog``.

 See ``raddb/README.rst`` for information on what to do to update your configuration.